jmalauss/MechaCar_Statistical_Analysis/README.md

 ![total_summary](https://github.com/jmalauss/MechaCar_Statistical_Analysis/blob/main/Pictures/total_summary.png)
 ![lot_summary](https://github.com/jmalauss/MechaCar_Statistical_Analysis/blob/main/Pictures/lot_summary.png)

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+#### Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?
+*The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.*

 ## T-Tests on Suspension Coils
 briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.